The Health Risks Of Obesity In Dogs

 Help Your Dog Maintain A Healthy Weight

-- Adult dogs need fewer calories than they did when they were growing up.
+- Adult dogs (especially senior dogs) need fewer calories than they did when they were growing up.
 The metabolism slows down, so the older dog needs fewer calories.
 Feed what maintains the weight—go by what your dog looks like.
 This is an ongoing experiment by you to determine how much and how often to feed your dog.

 - If the dog slows down, cut back.
 If your dog’s daily exercise decreases—if he gets hurt or you do (and can’t walk him as far or as frequently)—then he needs fewer calories.